 The most striking aspect of Durga Puja is the image of the Divine Mother as Mahishasura-mardini.
 Here the Divine Mother is seen as having ten arms, each wielding a weapon.
 [Hence She is described as Dasha-prahara-dharini.]
 Once the image is consecrated, and the Deity is invoked in it, it undergoes a transfiguration.
 It is no longer a clay image but the living Goddess, radiating power, knowledge, love and joy, the benign Mother of the Universe who has come to bless Her children and to assure them of Her love, help and protection.

 Another prominent feature of Durga Puja celebration is the gorgeous Pandal or Durga dalan in which the worship is conducted.
 Durga Puja is meant for public worship, in which a large number of people participate.
 Its rituals and paraphernalia are quite expensive.
 Formerly only kings and aristocratic families could afford to celebrate such public worship.
 But in modern times Durga Puja is done through organized community effort.
 People of a locality or street form a celebration committee, take collections and put up the imposing pandal.

 Who first started this kind of public celebration of Durga Puja?
-The generally accepted view is that it was Kamsa-narayan, king of Tahirpur in Rajshahi District (now in Bangladesh), who first started the present style of public celebration of Durga Puja around the year 1600.
+Sri Durga is a Vedic deity as we find mentioned in the Vedas.
+The worship of the Divine Mother used to be performed in spring as Basanti Durga Puja.
+Sri Ramachandra performed the worship of the Divine Mother in fall and called Sharadiya Durga Puja.
+Then onward this puja was performed all over the India.
+In Bengal, it accepted view is that it was Kangsa Narayan, king of Taherpur in Rajshahi District (now in Bangladesh), who first started the present style of public celebration of Durga Puja around the year 1606.